KonstantinRogozhkin/neira-coder/.clinerules/main.md

 ## Overview

-Neira Coder is an AI-powered autonomous coding agent that lives in a VS Code extension.
+Researcherry Coder is an AI-powered autonomous coding agent that lives in a VS Code extension.
 It can communicate in natural language, read/write files, run terminal commands, automate browser actions, and integrate with various AI models via OpenAI-compatible APIs.
 The project supports multiple specialized modes, custom instructions, and MCP (Model Context Protocol) integration.

 ## Development Commands